eTapestry Queries and Reports: What They Are and How to Use Them

 To explain the differences between queries and reports, we need to start at the end of the reporting process.

-When someone in your organization is curious about fundraising or donor data, they might ask for a report.
+When someone in your organization is curious about fundraising or donor data, they might ask for:

 - All donors that gave last year